- Open Access

 This work is part of a project funded and supported by the Federal Ministry of Education and Research (BMBF).

 This study arises from the project “Pflegeinnovationszentrum” (PIZ) which is funded by the Federal Ministry of Education and Research (BMBF) (Grant number: 16SV7821).
+Open Access funding enabled and organized by Projekt DEAL.

 Ethics approval and consent to participate